susam/emfy/README.md

   - Highlight matching parentheses.
   - Move auto-save files and backup files to a separate directory to keep our working directories tidy.
+  - Do not move original files while creating backups.
   - Automatically install configured packages when Emacs starts for the first time.
   - Install Markdown mode for convenient editing of Markdown files.